 You’ll get a better feel of their personality and how easy or hard it is to get along with them.
 However, you can also determine the best dog for you by looking at the common personalities in the specific breed you want.

 For instance, if you are looking for a bright and affectionate puppy, a French Bulldog would be a great option.
-Looking for vetted French Bulldogs for sale and spending some time with them will help you determine how the dog’s personality matches your needs.
+Spending some time with them will help you determine how the dog’s personality matches your needs.

 Whether it’s a Multi-pet Household